neilshastry/aws-stock-price-prediction/README.md

 [**The Ideal Production Data Architecture**](https://aws.amazon.com/blogs/machine-learning/building-machine-learning-workflows-with-aws-data-exchange-and-amazon-sagemaker/)
 The blog post contains excellent details regarding an illustrative ML architecture.
 Additionally, my personal additions to the ideal architecture to make it truly dynamic and user friendly are:

-i) Introduce a lambda function to dynamically update the latest data to S3 from AWS Data Exchange each day
+i) Introduce a lambda function to dynamically update the latest data to S3 from AWS Data Exchange subscription each day

 ii) Orchestrate a data pipeline in case there are multiple sources of data and transition data between services automatically